Back to top

 Family, Group

-PC-CARE is a dyadic intervention, designed to expose the caregiver to strategies for enhancing the caregiver-child relationship and improving behavior management effectiveness.
+PC-CARE is a dyadic intervention that exposes the caregiver to strategies for enhancing the caregiver-child relationship and improving behavior management effectiveness.

 Parent-Child Interaction Therapy